BetSmartMedia/Lazorse/doc/guide.rst

   :end-before: examples

-All of the keys are optional, but chances are you want to include at least one HTTP method handler, or your route will be unreachable.
-The handlers are called in a special context that contains all of the matched URI template parameters and a few other things (see :ref:`handler-and-coercion-contexts` below for details)
+All of the keys are optional, but chances are you want to include at least one HTTP method handler, or your resource will be unreachable.
+The handlers are called with ``this`` set to a special context that contains all of the matched URI template parameters and a few other things (see :ref:`handler-and-coercion-contexts` below for details)

-Lazorse also creates a default index (``/``) route.
-This route responds to GET with an array of all named routes with their URI template and other metadata, such as a description and examples if they are available.
-So our app Will return an array that looks like this:
+Lazorse also creates a default index (``/``) resource.
+This resource responds to GET with an array of all named resources with their URI template and other metadata, such as a description and examples if they are available.
+So our app will return an array that looks like this:

 .. sourcecode:: javascript